grimme-lab/xtb_docs/source/enso_doc/enso_usage.rst

     ENSO all done!

 After inspecting the conformers CONF39 is removed from the ensemble (details on how to do that are shown in :ref:`ensosortout`), because I considered it to be identical to CONF38.
 After removing the identical conformer we can restart enso.

 .. code:: sh

     > enso.py -run > enso.out 2> error.enso &

 This time enso will read all necessary information from the file enso.json and operate with this data.
 At the end of part3 the Boltzmann weight is recalculated and two conformers are now additionally populated.
-For them couplings and shieldings are calculated in *part4*.
+For them coupling and shielding
+constants are calculated in *part4*.
 All files for ``ANMR`` are updated.

 Now all information is present and ``ANMR`` can be called to calculate the full NMR spectrum:

 .. code:: sh